appy-one/acebase-core/README.md

 })
 ```

+Note: When storing data, it doesn't matter whether the target path, and/or parent paths exist already.
+If you store data in _'chats/somechatid/messages/msgid/receipts'_, it will create any nonexistent node in that path.

+### Updating data

-Updating (merging) the value of a node, getting its value afterwards:
+Updating the value of a node merges the stored value with the new object.
+If the target node doesn't exist, it will be created with the passed value.

 ```javascript
 db.ref('game/config').update({
     description: 'The coolest game in the history of mankind'